One of our seasonal series of Sense Safaris launched in autumn 2016, join us

 6.30pm-8.00pm Thursday 25 May 2017

 Start: The Flower Hut, Greenwich Rail Station, Greenwich High Road, London SE10 9EJ

 Sounding out Greenwich is an adventure in listening.
-What are the sounds of Greenwich, on a twilit evening – listening?
+What are the sounds of Greenwich, later in the day or on a twilit evening – listening?

 What does it mean to listen to the buildings, listen to the neighbourhood, listen to the surroundings?
 Individually and as a group, walking partly in silence, you will explore how your sense of hearing is embodied and experience collective listening.

 As children we learnt to ‘tip-toe’ – to move as silently as we could to create a sense of surprise.
 We also learnt that by whispering it was harder to be overheard.
 ‘Eaves-dropping’ on others required stealth and for us to remain silent.